-5 There is documented evidence that systematic and continuous improvement is based on continuous program evaluation results.
+5 on continuous program evaluation results.
 4 There is documented evidence that program evaluation methods are being used with key stakeholders including students, faculty, program leaders, alumni and working life representatives.
-3 Program evaluation methods are being implemented across the program to gather data from majority of including the stakeholders (such as students, faculty, program leaders, alumni, working life representatives).
+3 Program evaluation methods are being implemented across the program to gather data from the majority of including the stakeholders (such as students, faculty, program leaders, alumni, working life representatives).
 2 A continuous program evaluation plan exists.
 1 The need for program evaluation is recognized and benchmarking of evaluation methods is in process.
 0 Program evaluation is non-existing.